mantl/mantl-packaging/Packaging-Roadmap-for-Mantl.md

             // firewalld is not started on boot
             // firewalld stopped
-            // fails when the output is not "command_result|failed and 'No such file or directory'" packaging solutions:
+            // fails when the output is not "command_result|failed and 'No such file or directory'" packaging solutions: firewalld-cmd --state; echo $?
+252=NOT_RUNNING
             // disable firwalld (sudo systemctl disable firewalld)
             // run a script that checks if it is disabled ./firewalld_script
-            // script that checks that it is disabled
+            // script that checks that it is disabled(ok, go was fun but come up with bash commands instead)
               #!/go/bin
               package main
               import (